pomo-mondreganto/ForcAD/README.md

 - **Nginx** acts as a routing proxy, that unites frontend, api, flower and http flag submitter

-- **Initializer** also starts on `docker-compose up`, waits for database to start (all other containers wait for the initializer to finish its job) then drops old tables and initializes database.
+- **Initializer** also starts on `docker-compose up`, waits for the database to start (all other containers wait for the initializer to finish its job) then drops old tables and initializes database.
 From that point, changing team or task config is useless, as they're copied to database already.
-If changes required, connect to postgres container directly and run `psql` command (read the reference).
+If changes are required, connect to the postgres container directly and run `psql` command (read the reference).
+For default database name and user (`system_db` and `system_admin`) use `docker-compose exec postgres psql -U system_admin system_db` (no password is required as it's a local connection).

 Platform has a somewhat-flexible rating system.
 Basically, rating system if a class that is initialized by 2 floats: current attacker and victim scores and has `calculate` method that returns another 2 floats, attacker and